albuyeh/dsc102-spring-2021/docs/index.md

 - The class meets 3 times a week for 50-minute lectures.
 All lectures are mandatory.

-- 2 programming assignments.
-There are no late days for the programming assignments; plan your work accordingly.
+- one programming assignment.
+There are no late days for the programming assignment; plan your work accordingly.

 - This course will have one in-class midterm exam and one cumulative final exam.
 If you miss an exam, you will get no credit for it unless